josephguzman1994/IllithidNova/README.md

 - `--interactive`: Enables interactive mode, prompting user confirmation before proceeding with each step.
 - `--dolphot_only`: Executes DOLPHOT processing assuming all preparatory steps have been completed.
 - `--calcsky_values`: Allows the user to provide custom values for the calcsky command.
-- `--headerkeys`: Generates header key information without performing the entire DOLPHOT process.
+- `--headerkeys`: Generates header key information from .fits files without performing the entire DOLPHOT process.
 - `--phot`: Generates plots from the DOLPHOT photometry output.
-- `--save_data`: Saves quality and distance filtered data to a file.
+- `--save_data`: Saves quality and distance filtered data sets to file.
-- `--pdf [file.pdf]`: Specifies the output PDF file to save the plots.
+- `--pdf`: Specifies the plot outputs to PDF file, rather than display.

 ## Configuration

 `Karlach.py` utilizes a `config.ini` file to manage various settings and parameters for the DOLPHOT photometry software.
 This configuration is specifically tailored for different imaging systems such as ACS_HRC, ACS_WFC, WFC3_UVIS, and others.
 Each section in the file corresponds to a specific instrument or module and contains parameters that control aspects of the photometry process, including aperture sizes, PSF settings, alignment, and noise handling.
+An example `config.ini` is provided for you in the repo.

 ### Structure of `config.ini`

-- **[DOLPHOT_CONFIG]**: Contains global settings for the DOLPHOT run, including paths, object names, and reference files.
+- **[DOLPHOT_CONFIG]**: Contains global settings for the DOLPHOT run, including file paths, object names, and reference files.
-  - **System Name**: Define the photometric system used (e.g., ACS_WFC, WFC3_UVIS).
+  - **system_name**: Define the photometric system used (e.g., ACS_WFC, WFC3_UVIS).
-  - **Object Name**: Specify the name of the astronomical object being analyzed.
+  - **obj_name**: Specify the name of the astronomical object being analyzed.
+The code will attempt to query SIMBAD for relevant coordinates.
-  - **Make Path**: Set the path to the DOLPHOT makefile directory.
+  - **make_path**: Set the path to your DOLPHOT makefile directory.
   - **distance**: in units of parsecs to the object of interest.
-Necessary for processing data, making distance mask, absolute magnitude plots, etc.
+Necessary for processing dolphot output, making distance mask, absolute magnitude plots, etc.
-  - **Phot File and Ref File**: Specify the names of the photometry and reference image files.
+  - **phot_file and ref_file**: Specify the names of the photometry and reference image files.
 These can be automatically filled in when executing `--phot` immediately after `--dolphot`.

   - Below 'DOLPHOT_CONFIG', please define a section with keys and values for your chosen photometric system to generate the appropriate dolphot parameter file.
-Only the photometric system that matches the 'System Name' chosen above will be utilized.

-- **[ACS_HRC]**: Parameters specific to the ACS/HRC system, controlling detailed aspects of the photometry process such as centroiding, sky measurement, PSF fitting, and image alignment.
+- **Chosen Photometric System Section, e.g.: [ACS_HRC]**: Parameters specific to the ACS/HRC system, controlling detailed aspects of the photometry process such as centroiding, sky measurement, PSF fitting, and image alignment.
+Define each parameter as specified in the DOLPHOT manual, or user preference.

-- **[ACS_WFC], [WFC3_UVIS], [WFC3_IR], [WFPC2], [ROMAN], [NIRCAM], [NIRISS], [MIRI]**: These sections are expected to contain similar detailed parameters as seen in the ACS_HRC section, tailored for each specific instrument or module.
+- **[ACS_WFC], [WFC3_UVIS], [WFC3_IR], [WFPC2], [ROMAN], [NIRCAM], [NIRISS], [MIRI]**: Similarly, these sections are expected to contain various detailed parameters, tailored for each specific instrument or module.
+You may store your preferred system settings here as only the photometric system that matches the 'System Name' chosen above will be utilized.

 - **[Fake_Stars]**: Controls settings for generating and handling fake stars in the images, useful for testing and calibration purposes.
+There is currently no separate command / built in capabilities to handle artificial star tests, however if desired, one could alter the code to utilize the ```-dolphot_only``` command, as initiating fakestars is similar to executing 'dolphot', while utilizing the parameters one would presumably define under this section.

 ### Generating Parameters for Each System